Diego Simeone sends bold message to Ademola Lookman after Atletico transfer

 - Atletico Madrid coach Diego Simeone has sent an important message to Nigerian international Ademola Lookman

-- Lookoman guided Nigeria to win bronze at the 2025 Africa Cup of Nations after beating Egypt in the third-place match last January
+- Lookoman was part of the Nigerian squad that won bronze at the 2025 AFCON, beating Egypt in the third-place match

 Atletico Madrid manager Diego Simeone has sent a bold message to Ademola Lookman following the Nigerian international’s permanent move to the Spanish club.